 Enrolled in 6 but fewer than 9 units in a semester

 Students who have never enrolled in a credit class at Citrus College are classified as new students.

 Students who previously enrolled at Citrus College are classified as continuing students.
 Concurrent enrollment students (K-12) do not receive continuing student status for purposes of priority registration.

 Students who are only enrolled in noncredit courses do not receive a standing classification.
 However, those students may still obtain an enrollment verification.

-There is no minimum, but the maximum number of units a student may enroll in for a semester is 21 units (fall and spring).
+The maximum number of units a student may enroll in for a semester is 21 units (fall and spring).
 The maximum number of units a student may enroll in for summer and winter session is 13 units.
 High school students are subject to different unit limits.

 A student wishing to take more than the maximum units may file a petition through the Counseling and Advisement Center.
 High school students wishing to enroll full time must receive approval from the Admissions and Records Office and will be charged enrollment fees for all courses taken.

 WingSpan is Citrus College’s one-stop resource for information and the primary method of registration.
 It provides online access for students to: